-The residential element of the proposed development would comprise a total of 10 detached dwellings on the site at a density of approximately 20 dwellings per hectare, which is broadly consistent with the density of exiting development in this part of Middleton St George.
-The dwellings would be accessed off Yarm Road arranged around a cul-de-sac, with houses either fronting or presenting gable end on to Yarm Road, in a similar arrangement to existing dwellings at Acorn Close and The Beeches opposite.
-A total of 5 different house types are proposed constructed of a palette of red brick, render and slate which is reflective of existing dwellings within the vicinity.
+The residential element of the proposed development would comprise a total of 12 semi-detached bungalows on the site at a density of approximately 24 dwellings per hectare, which is broadly consistent with the density of exiting development in this part of Middleton St George.
+The proposed bungalows would be accessed off Yarm Road arranged around a cul-de-sac, with houses either fronting or presenting gable end on to Yarm Road, in a similar arrangement to existing dwellings at Acorn Close and The Beeches opposite.
+Plots 5-10 will be accessed by two private drives off Yarm Road.
+The bungalows will be of a uniform appearance, constructed of red brick and tiles, reflective of existing dwellings within the vicinity.